sfomuseum/go-sfomuseum-pmtiles/README.md

 ##### Lambda

+The following environment variables should be configured for use as a Lambda function:

 | Name | Value | Notes |
 | --- | --- | --- |
 | SFOMUSEUM_SERVER_URI | lambda://?binary_type=application/x-protobuf | |
 | SFOMUSEUM_TILE_PATH | s3blob://{BUCKET}?prefix={PREFIX}&region={REGION}&credentials=iam: | |
 | SFOMUSEUM_CORS_ENABLE | true | |

+The rules for assigning flags from envinronment variables are:

+* Replace all instances of "-" in a flag name with "_".
+* Uppercase the flag name.
+* Prepend the new string with "SFOMUSEUM_".

+For example the `-server-uri` becomes the `SFOMUSEUM_SERVER_URI`.

 You will need to configure your Lambda functions with an IAM role that allows the function to read data from the S3 bucket named {BUCKET}.